-What do you do when marriage feels hard?
+What to do when marriage feels hard?

 Sometimes I look at the search phrases people use to find my blog and recently someone found me via searching “quotes to help in a difficult marriage.”

 I have written articles on what to do when marriage feels hard, but today’s post is a compilation of quotes to encourage spouses during difficult seasons of marriage.